gonzalogg94/gonzalogg94/README.md

  💫 About me:

-Hi, I'm Gonzalo an FrontEnd developer, passionate about technology and continuous learning.
+Hi, I'm Gonzalo, A FrontEnd developer, passionate about technology and continuous learning

 ⚡ FrontEnd Developer.<br>💬 1 year of experience in personal projects.